 \subsection{Adversarial Step Goal-Failure Verification}

-To investigate whether the LLMs can correctly identify strategies that do \textit{not} work, we repeat the goal-verification task using each strategy's adversarial step swapped into the strategy.
-These steps were initially drafted by domain experts so that replacing a specified correct step with the adversarial step would keep the strategy from working (i.e. achieving all listed goals).
+An automated approach to finding tax strategies must be able to identify strategies that do \textit{not} work.
+So, we repeat the goal-verification task using each strategy's adversarial step swapped into the strategy.
+These steps were initially drafted so that replacing a specified correct step with the adversarial step would keep the strategy from working (i.e. achieving all listed goals).
 But the LLMs proved remarkably resistant to finding that a strategy does not work.
-The LLMs would make entirely unwarranted factual assumptions that would allow the strategy to be met despite the adversarial step.
+The LLMs would make entirely unwarranted factual assumptions to allow the strategy's goals to be met.

-So, our domain experts engaged in an iterative process, akin to what was done with improving the analysis steps to make the models find them viable.
-The domain experts improved the adversarial steps and expressly eliminated unwarranted factual assumptions to minimize the number of strategies the models found \textit{correct}, until all three models returned 0/36 as being correct.
+To address this, we engaged in an iterative process, akin to what was done with improving the analysis steps to make the models find them viable.
+We improved the adversarial steps and expressly eliminated unwarranted factual assumptions to minimize the number of strategies the models found \textit{correct}, until all three reasoning models returned 0/36 as being correct.
 During this iterative process, no attempt was made to monitor the LLMs' performance on the strategies being \textit{viable}.

-For this test, we always run without our domain expert written analyses.
-These analyses refer to facts in the actual strategy, without the adversarial step.
+For this test, we always run without our analyses, which refer to facts in the actual strategy without the adversarial step.
 So, there were only two variants of this test: viable or correct.
 The results are in the two rightmost columns of Table~\ref{tab:goal_verification}.

-A domain expert would never find the strategies with the adversarial steps either viable or correct, and so a model as capable as a domain expert would have 0/36 in both rightmost columns.
+No domain expert would find the strategies with the adversarial steps either viable or correct, and so a model as capable as a domain expert would have 0/36 in both rightmost columns.
 We see that the models all have some tendency towards finding a strategy viable.
-Notably, claude-4 found 20 of the strategies with adversarial steps viable, indicating agreement bias that might limit its usefulness.
+Among the reasoning models, claude-4 found fully 20 strategies with adversarial steps viable, indicating agreement bias that might limit its usefulness.
 Our baseline llama-3.3-70B model showed much stronger agreement bias than any of the reasoning models, demonstrating the benefits of size and reasoning on this task.